ministero-salute/it-dgc-gateway-client/README.md

 - **[AkamaiOPEN-edgegrid-java](https://developer.akamai.com/libraries).** A Java library for EdgeGrid Client Authentication.
 Provides a client independent implement as well as concrete implementations for REST-assured and Google HTTP Client Library for Java integration.
 AkamaiOPEN-edgegrid-java is released as an open-source project under an adaptation of the Apache 2.0 licence.
 - **[JaCoCo](https://www.eclemma.org/jacoco/trunk/doc/maven.html).** A Maven plug-in that provides the JaCoCo runtime agent to your tests and allows basic report creation.
 JaCoCo is released as an open-source project under the EPL 2.0 licence.

-library implements Akamai {OPEN} EdgeGrid Authentication for Java.
-It is presented as a core module which can be used independently of any particular HTTP client library and three implementations for specific HTTP client libraries.

 # Contributing
 Contributions are most welcome.
 Before proceeding, please read the [Code of Conduct](./CODE_OF_CONDUCT.md) for guidance on how to approach the community and create a positive environment.
 Additionally, please read our [CONTRIBUTING](./CONTRIBUTING.md) file, which contains guidance on ensuring a smooth contribution process.